wp-plugins/agreeable/readme.txt

 Add an "Agree to terms" check box on login, registration, or comment forms.
 Works with BuddyPress, bbPress and MultiSite.

 == Description ==
-Add an "agree to terms" check box to your login and/or registration pages, requiring users to agree prior to logging in or registering.
-Tested with BuddyPress.
+Add an "agree to terms" check box to your login, registration, or comment forms, requiring users to agree.
+Tested with BuddyPress and Multisite.
 Based on the I-Agree plugin by thesturs.

 Use the form in the plugin settings page to contact us with feature requests, comments, or concerns.

-= New! =
-* Lightbox is now RESPONSIVE!
-And prettier :)
-* Customize your lightbox background and text colors
-* Disable the lightbox if you want
-* Add the checkbox to your comment forms now too!

 = Features =
 * Select your terms page from a dropdown
-* Terms open in a lightbox or new tab
+* Terms open in a responsive lightbox or new tab
 * Tested with WP, BuddyPress, and bbPress login widgets
 * Customizable text and error message

+= Extensions =
+* [Agreeable Records] (http://kraftpress.it/downloads/agreeable-records/, "Agreeable Records Premium Plugin Extension") allows you to track user agreement by IP and username each time they log in.

 = Translations =
 * Spanish (Andrew Kurtis, webhostinghub.com)